 Settling your baby to sleep

 When you get home, it can take some time for your premature or sick baby to settle into their new environment.
-You may have some concerns about how little or often your baby will sleep, and how to get them into a sleeping routine.
+You may have some concerns about how little or often your baby will sleep.

 The NHS website has more information on how to help your baby sleep that you may find helpful.